antonkomarev/github-profile-views-counter/README.md

 > Don't forget to replace example `username` with your own

+This service launched as experiment.
 It is completely free.
 You can [help me cut server costs](https://paypal.me/antonkomarev) if you like this service.
-We don't track any personal information since GitHub proxies all images.
+I don't track any personal information since GitHub proxies all images.

 ### Self-hosted application